 We recommend that you send proposals via email in the interests of efficiency.
 This allows clients to accept the proposal online.

-You must select a client from the Client dropdown in the top right-hand corner prior to clicking Complete on a proposal.
+You must select a client from the Client dropdown in the top right-hand corner prior to clicking Next or Action on a proposal.
 This will automatically populate the proposal with the client's details and will save the proposal to the client's Activity tab.

 If you have a long list of clients you can start typing the first few letters of the client's name after clicking the dropdown.